KRI Operations

 Overview

-The Kurdistan Gas Project was established in 2007 in the Kurdistan Region of Iraq (KRI).
-Dana Gas and Crescent Petroleum entered into an agreement with the Kurdistan Regional Government (KRG) for exclusive rights to appraise, develop, produce, market, and sell hydrocarbons from the Khor Mor and Chemchemal Fields, allowing the government to benefit from stable gas supply for regional power generation.
 Production from the Khor Mor gas processing plant and the 180 km pipeline supplies gas to power stations in Chemchemal, Bazian and Erbil, generating over 2,000 MW of electricity.
-Production from these newly built facilities began in October 2008, within 15 months from project initiation – an industry record.
+Production commenced in October 2008, just 15 months after project initiation, setting an industry benchmark for rapid development.
 In 2009, Pearl Petroleum (PPCL or Pearl) was formed as a consortium with Dana Gas and Crescent Petroleum as shareholders (initially 50% each).
 Today, Dana Gas and Crescent Petroleum each owns 35% after OMV, MOL, and RWE joined PPCL, purchasing a 10% share each.

 The Kurdistan Gas Project was the first time that an international oil and gas company began producing gas in the KRI.
 To date, all of the gas produced by PPCL has been used for in-country power generation, providing affordable electricity in the KRI.
 The Khor Mor processing plant also produces natural gas liquids (NGL or gas condensate) and liquefied petroleum gas (LPG), which are sold to the KRG and local traders.